When can wrongful birth claims be made?

 - implant a contraceptive device, including Implanon

-- advise in the course of genetic counselling or testing (if this leads parents to conceive a child when they otherwise would not have if given correct advice)
+- advise in the course of genetic counselling or testing (if this leads you to conceive a child when you otherwise would not have if given correct advice)

 - detect abnormalities in the foetus by chromosome tests or the 18-20 week ultrasound.

-For example, a medical provider can improperly interpret or report results from a routine blood test, antenatal ultrasound or amniocentesis after conception, leading to false assurances that the foetus is not at risk of a congenital abnormality.
-This mistake can deprive parents of the opportunity to terminate the pregnancy.
+For example, if your medical provider improperly interprets or reports results from a routine blood test, antenatal ultrasound or amniocentesis after conception, leading to false assurances that your foetus is not at risk of a congenital abnormality.
+This mistake may deprive you of the opportunity to terminate the pregnancy.

 If you have experienced medical negligence related to wrongful birth or conception, contact us today to discuss how we can help you.

 In order to make a wrongful birth medical negligence claim, you will need to:

 - Contact Maurice Blackburn to speak with our medical negligence team.